 Inspect the Inversion Table

 Your safety must come first.
 Hence, it is always wise to double-check your arrangements and settings to ensure that everything is in order.
 Check that you have properly carried out the above-mentioned procedure.

 Tilt the table to see the extent of the tilt angle when you are on it.
 Once you are sure that everything is in the right place, you can step onto the inversion table.

 Step Onto the Inversion Table

 Once the ankle supports are securely around your legs, you can lower the spring pin into the nearest selector hole to lock the ankle supports in place.
 Lie firmly on the backrest and make sure you are comfortable.

 You can then put the backrest in motion by simply raising an arm.
 You are about to begin your journey.
 So, please relax and enjoy it!

 Making use of an inversion table is a cheap and effective way of treating lower back pain.
-If you are planning to obtain one, do so quickly and remember all the steps involved in using an inversion table for lower back pain.
+If you plan to obtain one, do so quickly and remember all the steps involved in using an inversion table for lower back pain.
 You will be glad you did.